Last modified 12 October 2014

 Duvalier also takes control of the Presidential Guard, turning it into the army's elite unit.

-With chief aide Clément Barbot, he organises the 'Tonton Macoutes' (Bogeymen), a private militia estimated to number 9,000-15,000 that will be used to terrorise and murder opponents.
+With chief aide Clément Barbot, Duvalier organises the 'Tonton Macoutes' (Bogeymen), a private militia estimated to number 9,000-15,000 that will be used to terrorise and murder opponents.

 Recruits are initially drawn from the slums of Port-au-Prince.
 They receive no salary, relying instead on protection rackets and crime to support themselves.
 The Tonton Macoutes act as Duvalier's front-line security force and as a balance to the political power of the armed forces.
 Their chain of command leads directly to the president.
 In November 1962 the Tonton Macoutes are formally recognised as the Volontaires de la Sécurité Nationale (Volunteers for National Security).